MichaelKurzak/Snake2/README.md

-tytuł
 # Snake2 - game

-śródtytuły
-## Simple game created ehit Java
+## Simple game created whit Java lang
 ### snake game written with the help of the youtube tutorial for the JAVA course.

 Wprowadzenie – cel projektu